adamenkov/jet-story/README.md

 # Jet-Story

+For about a decade this was my playground for game programming, C++ programming, Typescript programming and whatnot.

+Now it's time to say goodbye.

+---

 Remake of the ZX Spectrum game "Jet-Story" (http://www.worldofspectrum.org/infoseekid.cgi?id=0002612).

-Currently in development.

 Implemented almost everything except for AI behaviour, which I want to be *exactly like in the original game*.